acs-git/vSphereMetricCollector/README_02.md

 2. Enter your vCenter details and collection preferences
 3. Click Save to begin collection

-Alternatively, you can run the collection script directly:
-1. Download `01_Collection.ps1`
-2. Configure variables in the script
-3. Run `.\01_Collection.ps1` from PowerShell
-4. Enter credentials when prompted

 ## Input Parameters

 ### Required Fields